 Subrecipients will be required to have an adequate plan to satisfy the Section 3 requirements, a subrecipient must develop and implement a Section 3 Action Plan which outlines how it will achieve these goals.
 The plan will state the subrecipient's commitment to Section 3 and outline steps to implement it.
 DLG Section 3 Guide provides a step-by-step plan to implement the Section 3 requirements and establish the needed files to document compliance.
 CDBG-DR subrecipients will need to maintain records of Section 3 compliance and will report their Section 3 efforts and accomplishments at the closeout of their grant.
-Contractors or subcontractors for all rehabilitation and reconstruction triggering Section 3 Guide for more information.
+Contractors or subcontractors for all rehabilitation and reconstruction triggering Section 3 are required to comply with the Section 3 regulations.
+Please see the DLG Section 3 Guide for more information.